 10 For You, God, tested us; You refined us like silver.

 11 You brought us into prison and laid burdens on our backs.

 12 You let people ride over our heads; we went through fire and water, but You brought us to a place of abundance.

-Testing here is bahan (# 1043 Zondervan NIV Exhaustive Concordance, 2 Edition – all my definitions for this study will be taken from here), which means to try, probe or examine to learn the genuineness of an object like testing for the purity of metal.
+Testing here is bahan (# 1043 Zondervan NIV Exhaustive Concordance, 2 Edition – all my definitions for this study will be taken from here), which means to try, probe or examine to learn the genuineness of an object like testing for the purity of the metal.
 And we think we get tested – prison, burdens, rode over (a sign of derision), fire and water.
-Some of you have endured these things but most of us are clueless to this level of testing.
+Some of you have endured these things but most of us are clueless about this level of testing.
 But look where it will bring you “a place of abundance.”

 This passage led me to Deuteronomy and several passages where Moses is describing/reminding the children and grandchildren of the people who came out of Egypt what had happened for them.

 4:34 Has any god ever tried to take for himself one nation out of another nation, by testings, by signs and wonders, by war, by a mighty hand and an outstretched arm, or by great and awesome deeds, like all the things the Lord your God did for you in Egypt before your very eyes?

 Testings here is nasa (# 5814) (don’t you love Hebrew into English) and refers to proving character or faithfulness; if it is done toward God it implies lack of confidence in Him (a sin).